kipi-org/kipi-browser/README.md

     if (params.url.startsWith("http://www.example.com/")) {

-        // Load this URL in the inAppBrowser. callback(params.url);
+        // Load this URL in the kipiBrowser. callback(params.url);
     } else {